Brian Billick: Head coach

 Billick became the second head coach in Baltimore Ravens history on January 20, 1999, when he was appointed to replace Ted Marchibroda.
 He had an 85-67 record in nine seasons (1999-2007) with the team, including 5-3 in the playoffs.
 He won a Super Bowl title in Super Bowl XXXV over the New York Giants.

-Although Billick had the opportunity to interview for the head coaching job of the reactivated Cleveland Browns and was rumored to be their top candidate, he chose to interview with the Ravens first.
+Although Billick had the opportunity to interview for the head coach job of the reactivated Cleveland Browns and was rumored to be their top candidate, he chose to interview with the Ravens first.
 He signed with Baltimore in under 24 hours after his initial interview.

 In his first season with the Ravens in 1999, Billick led the team to its first non-losing record (8-8) in the franchise's four-year history.

 Billick (far right) and the rest of the 2000 Ravens meet U.S. president George W. Bush in 2001.

 Billick and Gary Zauner in 2003.

 The next season in 2000, the Ravens finished with a 12-4 record and earned their first playoff berth.
 Prior to reaching the playoffs, Billick forbade his players from using either the term "playoffs" or the term "Super Bowl," with the idea of keeping them focused on winning each game instead of on a more distant prize.
 Billick felt this approach would help them reach that goal, and went so far as to fine Tony Siragusa for violating the rule.
 In response, the players borrowed the term "Festivus" from the television series Seinfeld for the playoffs, and the term Festivus Maximus for the Super Bowl.
 When they reached the playoffs, Billick lifted this ban.
 The Ravens took advantage of their vaunted defense, which allowed an NFL record-low 165 points in the regular season (for a point differential of 168; the Ravens also led the league in turnover differential at +23) during the playoffs to advance to Super Bowl XXXV against the New York Giants.
 It was a blowout 34–7 victory, giving Billick his only Super Bowl victory.